villalobos98/Fetch/README.md

 # Fetch
-Coding Exercise: README for Fetch Web Service
+README for Fetch Web Service
 =======================

 A web service that accepts HTTP requests and returns responses based on